omijr123/AI-Art-Generator/README.md

 * “realistic portrait of a warrior princess, 8k”
 * “anime boy walking in neon tokyo”
-* “cinematic shot, desert storm, dramatic lighting”
+* “cinematic shot, dramatic lighting”
 * “3d render of a glowing robot”
 * “oil painting of an old king”
-* "pencil sketch of a cat wearing glasses"
+* “pencil sketch of a cat wearing glasses”

 ---

 # ⚡ How It Works

-1. User sends prompt → App
-2. App sends request → Flask / HuggingFace
+1. App sends prompt → Flask / HuggingFace
-3. Stable Diffusion generates image/video
+2. AI model generates image/video
-4. Flask returns result
+3. Backend returns result
-5. Android/Web displays output

----

-# 🤝 Contributing

-Pull requests are welcome!
-Feel free to improve UI, add new styles, or optimize backend.
+4. App displays it

 ---